naatin777/LaTeX-Graphics-Helper/README.md

 Select PDF or Draw.io files in the Explorer view and choose one of the following commands from the right-click context menu:

--   `LaTeX Graphics Helper: Crop PDF`: Crops the selected PDF files.
+-   `Crop`: Crops the selected PDF files.
--   `LaTeX Graphics Helper: Convert Drawio to PDF`: Converts the selected Draw.io files to PDF.
+-   `Convert to PDF`: Converts the selected Draw.io files to PDF.

 ## Configuration